First night of NFL draft draws record 15.6 million viewers

 UNDATED (AP) — The hard-throwing, wild left-hander whose minor league career inspired the creation of Nuke LaLoosh in the movie “Bull Durham," has died.

 Steve Dalkowski died Sunday at the Hospital of Central Connecticut in New Britain.
+He was 80.
 His sister, Patricia Cain, said Friday he had several pre-existing conditions that were complicated when he became infected with the new coronavirus.
 Dalkowski had been in assisted living for 26 years because of alcoholic dementia.

 Dalkowski never reached the major leagues but was said to have thrown well over 100 mph.
 According to “Bull Durham” director and writer Ron Shelton, Ted Williams told him Dalkowski was the fastest he ever saw after facing the southpaw during batting practice at spring training in 1963.